Code-Institute-Submissions/ifd-milestone-project-pages/README.md

     right.
 Once mistakes/changes were made with Chrome, the code was copied to the actual code to fix the issue permanently.
 </p>
 <p>
-    The website used code from google maps api documentation to create the initial structure of the website.
-The code was then added to to make it more functional and match it to the specifiction.
+    This website was deployed to github pages.
+It was very easy to set up as the website has been put in a githum repository from the start so all that had to be done was activate github pages and point the source to the master branch.
 </p>